 Over the last several years, FDA Form 483 observations and warning letters have outlined industry problems with process deviations and the subsequent Root Cause Analysis (RCA) investigations that follow.
 Since a failure to adequately investigate deviations leads to more problems, firms caught in this free-fall experience continual problems and loss of profits.
-Therefore, having a procedure on Deviation Investigations is not enough…it is the content and conclusions of those investigations that truly count.
-Doing a proper root cause analysis, gathering evidence and ensuring a sustainable corrective action is key to a proper deviation investigation.
+Having deviation investigation procedures is not enough– it is the content and conclusions of those investigations that truly count.
+A proper root cause analysis, where one gathers evidence and ensures a sustainable corrective action, is key to a deviation investigation.
 Fortunately, there are several time and cost-saving steps you can take to ensure bullet-proof investigations.

 This webinar will help attendees understand the fundamental steps of a deviation investigation with focus on using documents, interviews, and objective evidence to arrive at a root cause and a corrective and preventative action plan (CAPA).
 Learn how to identify and classify deviations for easier management and investigation.

-- What is the true definition of a deviation?
+- State the true definition of a deviation

-- Determining root cause and effective, sustainable CAPA
+- Determine root cause and effective, sustainable CAPAs

 - Identify key elements of an investigation report

 Additionally, this course will use real-world examples, enabling you to practice what you’ve learned and leave the session with reference for future use.